druckjulia/RBOIS/writeups_case_studies.md

 [bleeping computer](https://www.bleepingcomputer.com/), another professor recommendation

-and if all this was too long, and you didn't want to read, may i recommend: [tldr](https://tldr.tech/infosec)
+and if all this was too long, and you didn't want to read it, may i recommend: [tldr](https://tldr.tech/infosec)